 If you have just performed a big water change or if your aquarium is new it will simply take a little time for your tank to come in balance.
 The cloudiness should clear up on its own in a few days.

 However, if you believe the bloom is due to factors such as excess waste matter accumulating on the substrate or even dead and decaying fish, you need to take action.
 Perform a partial water change and get out your gravel vac.

 Feeding your fish too much and too often in itself can cause water cloudiness.
 This may be due to food particulates dissolved in the water, a bacterial bloom, or both.

 The instructions on many fish-food containers tell you to feed multiple times per day.
 That’s fine, but if you are going to do that you really need to get a handle on how much your fish are eating, and how much is drifting to the bottom of the tank.
 Uneaten food decays, and enough of it can cloud the water.

-This can happen in a large tank, but it is also the kind of issue that often happens to well-meaning Betta owners.
-One little Betta fish does not eat a whole lot of food, so giving him a pinch of fish flakes a few times a day will soon pollute his little tank.
+This can happen in a large tank, but it is also the kind of issue that often happens to well-meaning betta owners.
+One little betta fish does not eat a whole lot of food, so giving him a pinch of fish flakes or a couple of betta pellets a few times a day will soon pollute his little tank.